Dynamical Similarity in Multisymplectic Field Theory: An Introduction to Dynamical Similarity

 A vector field $D\in \mathfrak{X}^{\infty}(N)$ is said to constitute a \textit{scaling symmetry} of the Hamiltonian system $(N,\omega,H)$ if\footnote{Here, we use $\mathfrak{L}$ to denote the Lie derivative, so as to reserve $\mathcal{L}$ and $L$ for the Lagrangian density and function respectively.}

-for some $\Lambda\in \mathbb{R}$, which we refer to as the \textit{degree} of the scaling symmetry.
+for some $\Lambda\in \mathbb{R}$, referred to as the \textit{degree} of the scaling symmetry.
 The first of these properties indicates that scaling symmetries belong to the set of non-strictly canonical transformations of $(N,\omega)$ \cite{carinena2013canonoid}.
-Consider now the Lie bracket of $D$ and $X_H$, in particular

-Note that the vector field $D$ is not a symmetry of $X_H$ in the conventional sense \textit{i.e} satisfying $[D,X_H]=0$; instead, it acts to rescale the Hamiltonian vector field by an overall factor, which justifies our use of the term `scaling symmetry'.\\
+Together, these two conditions allow us to show that